Does Your Toddler

 They struggle to maintain control of their movements and may be unintentionally destructive.

 They find it difficult to focus on a task or to see it through to the end.
+They sometimes struggle to listen to you.

 They have a hard time sharing their belongings and getting along with other kids.